Are you considering the idea of getting a web site built for your business?

 Understanding The Website Planning Process – Part 3

-- Step 1 – Goals
+- Step 1 – Your Website Goals

 - Step 2 – Naming Your Website

-- Step 5 – Your Keywords
+- Step 5 – Identify Your Main Keywords

 - Step 6 – Defining Website Categories

-(Website Planning Process)
+(The Website Planning Process)

-(Your blog or content publishing schedule)
+(Your blogging or content publishing schedule)

 After creating an initial list of content ideas, the next step is to set up an initial blog or content publishing schedule.